knobs-dials/duppy/README.md

 TODO:
 =====
+* resolve symlink argument paths (only just noticed that)

 * rethink the delete rules.
 There's much more logic beneath all this, but it should be much simpler to understand before I put that back in
 * maybe rip out the rules after all?
 (I usually look at the output and delete manually)
 * maybe consider generating a ruleset based on common patterns in a set of files?